A Dream Deferred

 American Music Festivals promotES cultural exchange, PRESERVES ORCHeSTRAL HERITAGE, and BRINGS COMMUNITIES TOGETHER

 American Music Festivals is committed to preserving and furthering orchestral heritage.
-Our music making has attracted an amazing team of musicians, community advocates, and outreach professionals to our cause.
+Our music making has attracted an amazing team of musicians, community advocates, and marketing experts to our cause.
 It has helped us build partnerships and professional relationships with organizations and individuals around the world.
 Our concerts tell a story that speaks to the power of music to move people, help change perspectives, and to challenge norms.
-American Music Festivals is excited to continue to help provide professional orchestral programming throughout the many communities that make up Chicagoland, and around the world.
+American Music Festivals is excited to continue to help create and contribute to orchestral events, products, and messaging, that move communities forward.

 Thanks for being a part of our vision.